wareck/cgminer-gekko/docs/README.txt

 --enable-avalon
 --enable-avalon2
 --enable-avalon4
+--enable-avalon7
+--enable-avalon8
 --enable-bflsc
 --enable-bitfury
 --enable-cointerra
 --enable-drillbit
+--enable-gekko
 --enable-hashfast
 --enable-hashratio
 --enable-icarus
 --enable-klondike

+Q: How do I use the --decode function to decode a pool's coinbase?
+A: You need to have a bitcoind with server functionality and pass it the credentials as the first pool in your config, and pass the pool's address that you wish to decode as the second pool configured.
+Note the bitcoind NEEDS the http:// prefix.

+e.g.:
+./cgminer -o http://localhost:8332 -u user -p pass -o stratum.kano.is:3333 -u cgminer --decode

 ---

-This code is provided entirely free of charge by the programmer in his spare time so donations would be greatly appreciated.
-Please consider donating to the address below.
+This code is provided entirely free of charge by the programmers.

-Con Kolivas <kernel@kolivas.org>
-15qSxP1SQcUX3o4nhkfdbgyoWEFMomJ4rZ
+If you wish to support it, simply mine at https://kano.is/